fheezy/Social-Network-Api/README.md

 ## Description

-Hello, Welcome to Social Network Project !
+Hello, Welcome to Social Network Project ! </br>
-API based where you are able to share your thoughts, react </br>
+An API based where you are able to share your thoughts, react </br>
 to fellow friends thoughts and etc.

 ## Table of Contents